U6Project/ArtServer/README.md

 # ArtServer
-Project using HTML, CSS, and Javascript by Gabriel Inniss and Vinny Antione-Fils
+Project using HTML, CSS, and Javascript by Gabriel Inniss and Vinny Antoine-Fils